-The CSI driver is deployed as set of Kubernetes Pods.
+The CSI driver is deployed as a set of Kubernetes Pods.
 These Pods must have permission to perform EBS API operations, such as creating and deleting volumes, and attaching volumes to the EC2 worker nodes that comprise the cluster.

 First, let’s download the policy JSON document, and create an IAM Policy from it: